ogdendavis/saratogaspringsdoodles/src/cms/dogs/willadeene.md

 birthdate: 2022-01-26T08:03:21.118Z
 gender: f
 ---
-Miss Willa is a hopeful future mama for our program pending passing all her health testing.
+Miss Willa is a future mama for our program she has passed all her health testing.
 She is super sweet and confident and playful.
 She lives with Dolly and the Anderson’s.